 Join our Community!

-Atheists In Kenya Society (AIK) was born of a deep commitment to promote science, skeptical inquiry and critical thinking.
-AIK was founded in 2013 by Harrison Mumia, Zack Wanambwa, Elizabeth Gichimu and Ellen Mical.
-AIK became a legally registered society in February 17th, 2016.
+Atheists In Kenya Society was born of a deep commitment to promote science, skeptical inquiry and critical thinking in Kenya.
+The society was founded in 2013 by Harrison Mumia, Ssemakula Mukiibi, Zack Wanambwa, Elizabeth Gichimu, Brenda Chepkorir, Ellen Mical amongst others.
+Atheists In Kenya Society was registered persuant to the Societies Act, Cap 108 in February 17th, 2016.
+View our registration certificate

 What We Do

-To advocate that ethics and morality be meaningfully based on rational and humanistic ideals and values
+We advocate that ethics and morality be meaningfully based on rational and humanistic ideals and values.

 Latest News $ Blog!

 Read the latest news and blogs covering topics pertaining to atheism, humanism, science and free thought.